About the Test

 How much does the test cost?

-The cost of a thyroglobulin test varies based on multiple factors including your insurance status, whether other tests are performed at the same time, and where testing is conducted.
+The cost of a Tg test varies based on multiple factors, including your insurance status, whether other tests are performed at the same time, and where testing is conducted.

 Before the test